 This firework display of color is exciting to watch unfold in the garden, and could work wonders for an ornamental garden or a botanical display.

-In terms of flavor, the fish pepper isn’t anything special, though it does have a good amount of heat.
+In terms of flavor, the fish pepper isn’t anything special, though it does have a good amount of heat and a touch of sweetness.
 However, they can be dried and ground into a powder that could easily replace your cayenne powder in the kitchen.

 2. Black Pearl Peppers

 Variegated leaves are special, but what about jet black foliage?
 Nothing stands out against a blanket of greenery like a dark-colored pepper plant!
-Get seeds here >
+Get black pearl seeds here.

-The Black Pearl pepper plant is rich in anthocyanins, pigments that are known as the “purple pigment.”
-It is found in abundance in many foods, including blueberries, and in certain peppers and tomatoes.
+The black pearl pepper plant is rich in anthocyanins, a group of compounds that are known as the “purple pigments.”
+It is found in abundance in many foods, including blueberries, eggplants, and many types of tomatoes and peppers.

-The result is black foliage and very dark fruits.
+The result is dark purple foliage and very dark fruits.
 The peppers ripen from a rich, almost black color through to a deep red when fully ripe.
-The berry-like fruits are edible, but again, don’t taste too great.
+The berry-like fruits are edible, and actually have a surprising amount of sweetness.
+They are also quite spicy!

-The Black Pearl plant doesn’t grow to be too large, around 1.5-2 feet tall when mature, which is perfect for an ornamental plant.
-The fruits also produce in bunches, making for a breathtaking look when the plants are in full fruiting mode!
+The black pearl plant doesn’t grow too large, around 1.5-2 feet tall when mature, which is perfect for an ornamental plant.
+The fruits also produce in clusters, making for a breathtaking look when the plants are in full fruiting mode!

-The flowers are a deep purple color that looks incredible against the dark foliage.
+The flowers are a bright purple color that looks incredible against the dark foliage.
 This plant would work beautifully alongside a flower garden, offering great dark hues to offset the bright colors of your blooms.
+It’s no wonder this ornamental pepper won the AAS award!

-The Jigsaw pepper combines the appeal of Fish peppers and the Black Pearl to mind-blowing effect.
-The leaves are variegated, but they often have splashes of purple coloration.
-Get seeds here >
+The jigsaw pepper combines the appeal of fish peppers and the black pearl to mind-blowing effect.
+The leaves are variegated, but they often have splashes of purple too.
+Get seeds here.

-The fruits of the Jigsaw pepper plant have some variegation, and they also go through a variety of colors.
-The flowers are a deep purple, and the fruits ripen from a dark purple, through reds and browns, finally ripening to a deep red color.
+The fruits of the jigsaw pepper plant have stripes, and they also go through a variety of colors.
+The flowers are a deep purple, and the fruits ripen from a dark purple, through reds and browns, and finally to dark red.

 I’m not sure there is much more you could ask for in an ornamental pepper plant.
-Perhaps a more desirable flavor, as once again the Jigsaw is nothing to write home about for taste.
+Perhaps a more desirable flavor, as once again the jigsaw is nothing to write home about for taste.
+However, we were able to use them in spicy stir fry and hot sauces.

 There are many other ornamental peppers out there, but these are a few of our favorites that we have grown so far.
 As we discover and grow more, we’ll update this article to include anything worth checking out.